 How to Prepare for a Property Showing or Open House

-Showings and open houses are the viewings at which buyers physically walk through your property and form the emotional and practical impression that drives them toward, or away from, an offer.
-A private showing is arranged for a specific buyer; an open house invites multiple buyers at once.
-Both are critical steps in selling your home, no matter how good your listing photos are, the deal is won or lost in person.
+A property showing is a viewing at which a buyer physically walks through your home and forms the emotional and practical impression that drives them toward, or away from, an offer.
+A private showing is arranged for one specific buyer; an open house invites several at once.
+Both are decisive moments in selling your home: however good your listing photos are, the deal is won or lost in person.

 Key takeaways